 Benefits of Hemp Seed Oil

-- Pain relief from arthritis: hemp seed oil helps reduce inflammation.
-Studies show that hemp seed oil can reduce chronic pain by up to 25%, which is good news for older dogs with joint pain or arthritis.
+- Joint discomfort: Hemp seed oil promotes natural inflammatory responses in the body.
+Studies show that hemp seed oil can help with joint discomfort by up to 25%, which is good news for older dogs with lower mobility.

-- Alleviating skin allergies: hemp seed oil has been noted to soothe skin conditions (such as atopic dermatitis) in humans, and pet parents are starting to use it to alleviate skin allergies in their pups as well.
+- Seasonal allergies: Hemp seed oil has been noted to help with skin health in humans, and pet parents are starting to use it to alleviate occasional allergies in their pups as well.

-- Reducing feelings of anxiety: Anxiety in dogs is common, and dog owners who want to try natural solutions are turning to hemp seed oil rather than prescription medications.
+- Reducing feelings of anxiety: Anxiety in dogs is common, and dog owners who want to try natural solutions are turning to hemp seed oil.

-- Promoting a healthy digestive system: The inflammation-fighting fatty acids in hemp seed oil can help combat the symptoms of irritable bowel syndrome by supporting a healthy gut microbiome.
+- Promoting a healthy digestive system: The fatty acids in hemp seed oil can help support digestive health by supporting a healthy gut microbiome.

-- Boosting cognitive function: hemp seed oil not only improves brain health, but many veterinarians use hemp seed oil as a way to help tame seizures. hemp seed oil improves learning and memory in both animals and humans.
+- Aiding cognitive function: Hemp seed oil not only supports brain health, it also aids learning and memory in both animals and humans.

 With all of these benefits, it’s no surprise why more dog owners are adding hemp seed oil supplements to their dog’s daily routine.